Klej177/data_analyzer_polish_exams_may_2019/README.md

 	Input to provide data should look like this: Pomorskie 2015 F or Pomorskie 2010

 # First start
-	Program will download data with API>gits server>disk Then create database in folder SQLite with data - so don't delete this folder even if empty.
+	Program will download data from API>gits server>disk Then create database in folder SQLite with data - so don't delete this folder even if empty.
 # Second start
 	Program is getting data from SQL database in in folder SQLite.